How can you digitize your supply chain?

 If the RPA handles 60% of the orders, your workforce can focus on the more strategic orders.

-To give yourself the best chance of creating a successful new product, you should think about its upstream supply chain.
-To succeed, there are several questions you should ask yourself:
+To give yourself the best chance of creating a successful new product, it’s important to think about its upstream supply chain early in the process.
+Too often, procurement considerations come too late.

 “Frequently, businesses take time to develop their product, and then they turn to their suppliers and ask for a very short delivery time without considering their constraints,” says Desjardins.